 Public fascination with the royal family can lead to outcomes more serious than conspiratorial thinking, such as kidnapping attempts, which is what happened to Princess Anne, Queen Elizabeth II's daughter, on March 20, 1974.
 Ian Ball, a north London laborer who was unemployed at the time, created a plot to kidnap Princess Anne and hold her for a huge ransom, and the story of the botched attempt is as interesting and outlandish as the royal family itself.

 Ball Ambushed Princess Anne's Limo On The Way To Buckingham Palace

-Ball Was Able To Access Anne's Itinerary Just By Calling Buckingham PalacePhoto: Shutterstock
+Ball Was Able To Access Princess Anne's Itinerary By Calling Buckingham PalacePhoto: Shutterstock

-One would think tracking down a member of the royal family wouldn't be as easy as simply blocking their limo with your own car, yet Ball managed to know exactly where the princess would be.
-Not only had he seen her driving before, labeling her in his mind as an "easy target," but Ball simply telephoned the the Buckingham Palace press office to find out Princess Anne's whereabouts.
+One would think tracking down a member of the royal family wouldn't be as easy as simply blocking their limo with your own car, yet Ball managed to learn exactly where to find the princess.
+Not only had he seen her driving before, labeling her in his mind as an "easy target," but Ball also merely telephoned the Buckingham Palace press office to find out Princess Anne's whereabouts.

-Anne Was Seen As An "Easy Target"
+Princess Anne Was Seen As An 'Easy Target'Photo: Shutterstock